ReScience/ReScience-submission/code/README.md

 #### Running on a cluster

 The files that were used to run on the Imperial College HPC cx1 cluster with a PBS queue system are provided under code/cluster (main_cluster.py and run_main_cluster.sh).
-Please note that the paths in both files (line 9 in run_main_cluster.sh and lines 24-25 in main_cluster.py) need to be changed to the /data directory on the cluster, where you want the results to be saved.
+Please note that the paths in both files (line 9 in run_main_cluster.sh and lines 24-25 in main_cluster.py) need to be changed to the /code/cluster and the /data directories respectively on the cluster, where you want the results to be saved.

 The runs are initiated with